ShoheiNakamukai/RO_prediction_of_PNPA/README.md

 ```

-The result means that α-amanitin will elute between 3-Hydroxycinnamic acid and Coniferyl aldehyde in the reversed phase liquid chromatography.
+The result means that α-amanitin will elute between Sinomenine and (-)-Epicatechin in the reversed phase liquid chromatography.

 ## Reference